Online Trauma Therapy in Chicago & Throughout Illinois

 How Do I Know If Trauma Therapy Is Right for Me?

-If your past experiences are still shaping how safe you feel, how you relate to others, or how you experience your body — therapy can help.
+If past experiences are still shaping how safe you feel in your body, how you relate to others, or how you move through the world, therapy may help.

 You don’t need the perfect words.